jupyter-book/jupyter-book/upgrade.md

 ### Configuration Files

-Jupyter Book 1 used [the Sphinx documentation engine](https://www.sphinx-doc.org/en/master/) to build each book into publication-quality books and documents.
-In order to do this, a {term}`Legacy Book` was required to have a number of configuration files
+Jupyter Book 1 used [the Sphinx documentation engine](https://www.sphinx-doc.org/en/master/) to build each book into publication-quality books and documents.This engine was originally designed for documentation generation, such as <https://docs.python.org>, and has a long historical legacy.
+In order to hide the complexity that stemmed from making a documentation engine behave like a user-friendly tool for book authorship, Jupyter Book 1 introduced its own configuration files and CLI to build a book.
+Consequently, a {term}`Legacy Book` was required to have a number of configuration files
 .
 :::{table} {term}`Legacy Book` configuration files.
 :name: legacy-config-files